-Veggies that we generally use for veg pilaf or kadai vegetables go well here too.
+Veggies that we generally use for veg pilaf or kadai vegetables go well in this vegetable korma too.
 I usually add

 - green peas

-You can also try baby corn, broccoli in this recipe.
+You can also try baby corn, broccoli in this Indian vegetables recipe.

 Before adding to the curry base, you will have to prep the veggies a bit for this restaurant style veg kurma recipe.

 First off chop the veggies into big chunks for a hearty curry.
 You do not want veggies to loose shape or disintegrate in the curry.